To view the 2019 Disney Vacation Club Resorts & Locations, please click on:

-To view the 2017 Disney Vacation Club Annual fees, please click on:
+To view the 2019 Disney Vacation Club Annual Dues, please click on:

 The Disney Vacation Club is a points-based timeshare program owned and managed by Disney.
 The DVC timeshare collection includes eight Disney timeshare resorts located at Walt Disney World in Orlando, FL: